onflow/band-oracle-contracts/README.md

 # Band Oracle Contract
 The Cadence smart contract enabling integration of the Band Protocol Oracle network.
-The oracle network presently offers the full set of [price quotes](https://data.bandprotocol.com/) from teh Band Standard Dataset.
+The oracle network presently offers the full set of [price quotes](https://data.bandprotocol.com/) from the Band Standard Dataset.
 These are available for any Cadence applications, contracts or transactions to use and presently charges no fees.

 Currently supported cryptocurrency token pairs are: